 My Web Shop: For many years I have made available for purchase a selection of my designs - from wholecloth and 'knots and beads' cushions to king-sized quilt designs in both the Welsh and Durham traditions.

-Quilting Videos: As an experiment, my husband has toyed with recording time-lapse videos of the methods I use in my quilt-making.
-They were shown at my Festival of Quilts gallery in 2019 and will also be available to view at my Paisley Pageant gallery at The Welsh Quilt Centre, Lampeter, in 2022; they can now be seen here on my website.
+Quilting Videos: As an experiment, my husband has toyed with recording videos, including time-lapse videos, of the methods I use in my quilt-making.
+They were shown at my Festival of Quilts gallery in 2019 and at my Paisley Pageant gallery at The Welsh Quilt Centre, Lampeter, in 2022; they can now be seen here on my website.
 For 2023, the Welsh Quilt Centre exhibition includes videos of me making a Welsh flannel quilt, and that quilt is being raffled by the Welsh Quilt Centre.

 My Quilting Timeline: For anyone interested in a potted history of my quilting activities, a synopsis can be found below...

 Although interested in crafts from an early age, I knew absolutely nothing about patchwork and quilting until the early 80s when we moved to the United States.
 My sister-in-law in Massachusetts had taken up patchwork and introduced me to the craft.
 However, it was almost another ten years before I actually tried my hand at making a quilt.
 By this time we were back in England and, as far as I knew, a long way from any help.

 My first quilt was made in 1990 and was a cot quilt for our second baby who, unlike the eldest child, slept.
 After the first three patches I was already planning a school-house quilt for his brother.
 I started going to classes, joined a local quilting group and explored a variety of techniques.
 I loved the wonderful variety of patchwork, but found I didn't enjoy hand quilting over the seams - but hardly anyone machine quilted in those days.